numfocus/gsoc/2017/proposals/bansal-utkarsh.md

 * https://github.com/mozilla/kuma/pull/3131
 * https://github.com/rrmerugu/django-seed/pull/5
 * https://github.com/rrmerugu/django-seed/pull/4
-* I've also been actively engaged with @Software-Incubator, the software development center of my college where I have contributed to various projects which include websites, REST APIs, web based games and iOS applications which are all open source.
+* I've also been actively engaged with [@Software-Incubator](https://github.com/Software-Incubator) , the software development center of my college where I have contributed to various projects which include websites, REST APIs, web based games and iOS applications which are all open source.
+* Also built an open source library for django forms [here](https://github.com/utkbansal/crispy-forms-materialize)

 ## Why this project?